lee-zhg/manage-logs-logdna/README-logs-logdna.md

 1. Verify you received an email from `LogDNA Alerts`.
 This confirms that you can still receive alert based on the newly generated log entries although they don't count against your data usage.

+### Step 8.3 - Delete exclusion rules

+The exclusion rule `myExclusionRule` should be deleted as it was created fopr demostration reason.
+Otherwise, your LogDNA may not as you expect.

+1. Select the `Settings` icon in the left pane.

+1. Select `Usage` and then `Exclusion Rules`.

+1. Click `Remove` link right the `myExclusionRule`.

+    > Note: you have to move mouse cursor into the `myExclusionRule` area to the see the `Remove` link.

+1. Confirm and click `Yes, delete`.